ArdenHide/AWS-Lambda-Function/net8.0/AWSLambdaFunction.EntryPoint/Readme.md

 ## Defining Your Lambda Function

 - **Implement the `ILambdaHandler<TRequest, TResponse>` Interface**: This interface requires you to define a `Handler` property, which is a function that takes a request of type `TRequest` and an `ILambdaContext`, and returns a response of type `TResponse`.
-- **Annotate Your Class with `LambdaFunctionAttribute`**: Specify the request and response types for your Lambda function by annotating your class with the `LambdaFunctionAttribute`.
+- **Annotate Your Class with `LambdaEntryPointAttribute`**: Specify the request and response types for your Lambda function by annotating your class with the `LambdaEntryPointAttribute`.

 ## Example
 Here's a simple example of a Lambda function that accepts a string request and returns a JSON object: